cornerman/py3status-wiki/Home.md

 * you cannot hack into it easily
 * you want more than the built-in modules and their limited configuration
 * you cannot pipe the result of one of more scripts or commands in your bar easily
+* you want to see the clock seconds increment in real time !

 These limitations are there by design as said in the i3status man page: